-The Hebrew that is translated as “sister” in English is translated in Mandarin Chinese as mèimei (妹妹) or “younger sister.”
+The Hebrew that is translated as “sister” in English in the referenced verses is translated in Mandarin Chinese as mèimei (妹妹) or “younger sister.”

 (Click or tap here to see details)